ClaretWheel1481/FeasOJ/README.md

 If you find any bugs, please open an issue.

 ### Localization
-- بالعربية
+- Arabic
 - English
-- Español
+- Espanish
-- Français
+- French
-- Italiano
+- Italian
-- 日本語
+- Japanese
-- Português
+- Portuguese
-- Русский
+- Russian
-- 简体中文
+- Simplified Chinese
-- 繁體中文
+- Traditional Chinese

 If you want to contribute adding new language or improving existing language, follow this step:
 - [Fork](https://github.com/ClaretWheel1481/FeasOJ/fork) this repository